waffle-iron/generator-zumata-npm/.github/ISSUE_TEMPLATE.md

 <!-- Example

-1. Run `yo generator-whitelabel-custom-npm-package` in a directory.
+1. Run `yo generator-zumata-npm` in a directory.

 2. Open the directory with your favorite code editor.